tonytask/Maple-Idle/README.md

 4. To Do

-Add Dexterity and Accuarcy Stat to make the game more similar to Maplestory and more Interesting

-Enhance Stat and Skill Point System
+Skill Point System

-Add Shop System
+Shop System

 Add more Monsters, Bosses, Items, Higher Level Cap